 Students should apply for graduation the semester before they plan to graduate.
 We ask that students wait until they have registerd their final fall or spring semester courses before applying to graduate.
 Students graduating in May or summer should apply by the preceding December 1, and students graduating in December should apply by the preceding May 1.
 You may find more information, including the online application (when available) on our Graduation page.

 Please refer to the website of the IU Office of University Ceremonies for all the information you need about IU Commencement, from cap and gown rental to parking.
 SPEA does not maintain this information as this ceremony is university-wide.

-Can I participate in May graduation if I am an official June or August graduate?
+Can I participate in May graduation if I am an official summer graduate?

 Keep in mind that we use the term "graduation" for your official date of completion here at IU--the date you are conferred a degree from IUB.
 We assume that this question is really asking "Can I participate/walk in May Commencement?" to which the answer is most certainly, yes!
 Refer to the website of the IU Office of University Ceremonies for more information.

 Your diploma will be mailed to your permanent address approximately 12 weeks after your official graduation date as determined by the Office of the Registrar.
 Please update your OneStart account with your permanent address prior to graduation to ensure that your diploma is mailed to a current address.